haoxuan-peng/Machine-Learning-from-Scratch/README.md

 ---

-**Note**: This repository is for educational purposes and represents my learning progress in machine learning fundamentals.
+**Note**: This repo is for learning purposes and tracks my ML progress.